skokielibrary/spl-content/_content/mick/services--study-meeting-rooms.markdown

 published: true
 ---

-Our building is full of great spaces for studying and holding business meetings and community gatherings.
+Our building is full of great spaces for studying, meeting, and gathering.

 ##Study rooms